samjkenney/bpm-v3/README.md

 # Bugs
 - 'Cannot close recorder' when ending the program.
 This bug does not affect data collection or function of the program.

+# Results
+Generally, we've found the results of the sensor to be very variable across different settings and different people.
+We did manage to get a Mean Absolute Percent Error < 20%.

+## Future Work
+- More testing, specifically on other people
+- Creating higher-fidelity prototypes of the whole system
+- Trying to improve the algorithm for accuracy